-It is common for family members to be added as authorized users. there are limits to the number of authorized users that can be added to a credit card.
+It is common for family members to be added as authorized users.
+There are limits to the number of authorized users that can be added to a credit card.
 For example, the Chase freedom card limits the number of authorized users to five.
-The Discovery it card limits the number of users to nine.
+The Discover it® Cash Back limits the number of users to nine.
 Finally, it is important to note that the authorized user is not financially responsible to pay for charges made with the credit card.

 Affect on credit scores